jlelong/LaTeX-Workshop-wiki/Install.md

 [@Arxisos](https://github.com/Arxisos) created [snippets](https://github.com/Arxisos/LaTex-Workshop-Docker) for LaTeX binaries in docker, and [@lippertmarkus](https://github.com/lippertmarkus) had another [short description](https://github.com/James-Yu/LaTeX-Workshop/issues/302) on how to use Docker with LaTeX Workshop.

+With the Docker support, compiling subfiles with the `subfiles` package does not work.
+We recommend you to use [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers), which works well.

 ## Using WSL

 Starting with 1.35.0, VS Code supports WSL through [Remote - WSL](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl).
 LaTeX Workshop works well with the extension.